boxcutter/kvm/docs/LIBVIRT_CLOUD_IMAGES.md

-# Libvirt cloud images
+# Install from a cloud image with libvirt

+## Setup

-## Create a storage pool for cloud-init boot images
+### Create a storage pool for cloud-init boot images

 > **Note:**
 > There is a `--cloud-init` parameter for `virt-install` to auto-generate the